-9241 Basic Mediation Training (2 gtr. hrs.)
+9241 Basic Mediation Training (2 qtr. hrs.)
+(Pass/Fail)

 The purpose of this multi-session course is to students how to be a mediator.
-The multi-session training is in a very interactive, experiential manner to optimize learning experiences.
+The multisession training is in a very interactive, experiential manner to optimize learning experiences.
 This intensive training complies with both the Texas statutory requirement for mediation training (§ 154.052 Tex.
 Civ.
 Prac. & Rem.
 Code), as well as the Texas Mediation Trainers Roundtable Standards for Mediation Training.